fri-datascience/course_ids/docs/Missing-data.md

 * A gentle introduction from a practitioners perspective: Blankers, M., Koeter, M. W., & Schippers, G. M. (2010).
 Missing data approaches in eHealth research: simulation study and a tutorial for nonmathematically inclined researchers.
 Journal of medical Internet research, 12(5), e54.

-* A great book on basic and some advance techniques: Allison, P. D. (2001).
+* A great book on basic and some advance techniques: *Allison, P. D. (2001).
 Missing data (Vol. 136).
-Sage publications.
+Sage publications.*

+* Another great book with many examples and case-studies: *Van Buuren, S. (2018).
+Flexible imputation of missing data.
+Chapman and Hall/CRC.*

 * Understanding multiple imputation with chained equations (in R): Buuren, S. V., & Groothuis-Oudshoorn, K. (2010). mice: Multivariate imputation by chained equations in R. Journal of statistical software, 1-68.

+* When doing missing data value handling and prediction separately, we should be aware that certain types of prediction models might work better with certain methods for handling missing values.
+A paper that illustrate this: *Yadav, M. L., & Roychoudhury, B. (2018).
+Handling missing values: A study of popular imputation packages in R. Knowledge-Based Systems, 160, 104-118.*

 ## Learning outcomes